centreon/centreon-archived/doc/en/administration_guide/poller/advanced_configuration_broker.rst

 Write thread id
   If activated, each log entry is preceded by the ID of the thread being executed at that instant.
-  This is only used for advanced debugging purpose.
+  This is only used for advanced debugging purposes.
 Best practice is *No*.

 Advanced Options: